Many significant things in life begin with an invitation.

 At the center of Attollo is the Rubik’s Cube, because it is a puzzle stigmatic for geniuses and it is devoid of any subjectivity.
 Attollo scholars learn to solve the cube in 1½ minutes.
 Conquering the impossible starts by simply making moves.

-Current Attollo graduates are attending excellent institutions including Penn State, Ohio State, USC, and Drexel.
+Current Attollo graduates are attending excellent institutions including Penn State, Ohio State, Princeton, Amherst, and Drexel.

 Because I said Yes to the invitation to attend the Attollo gala, I discovered an exceptional organization in my community that influences and develops change agents and leaders who act as catalysts for transformation.
 Never did I expect that I’d write out a check that night, but I did.
 I believe in everything Attollo does.
 Children, indeed, deserve a chance.